Innovative Technology, Exceptional Care

 Magnetic Resonance Imaging (MRI)

-Magnetic Resonance Imaging (MRI) is a test that uses a magnetic field and pulses of radio wave energy to provide pictures of organs and structures inside the body.
+Magnetic Resonance Imaging (MRI) is an imaging procedure that uses a magnetic field and pulses of radio wave energy to provide pictures of organs and structures inside the body.
 MRI can detect changes in the normal structure and characteristics of organs or other tissues, which may indicate diseases caused by trauma, infection, inflammation or tumors.

 Mammography is the most accurate method of detecting breast cancer today.
 Women who follow a regimen of monthly breast self-exams, annual exams by their doctors and annual mammograms after age 40 can increase their breast cancer survival rates by up to 97 percent.